awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [AmazingBubbles ★32](https://github.com/GlebRadchenko/AmazingBubbles) - Apple Music like Bubble Picker using Dynamic Animation. 🔶
 * [LoginKit ★304](https://github.com/IcaliaLabs/LoginKit) - LoginKit is a quick and easy way to add a Login/Signup UX to your iOS app.  🔶
 * [Haptica ★143](https://github.com/efremidze/Haptica) - Easy Haptic Feedback Generator. :large_orange_diamond:
+* [GDCheckbox ★0](https://github.com/SaeidBsn/GDCheckbox) - An easy to use custom checkbox/radio button component for iOS, with support of IBDesign Inspector. 🔶
+* [HamsterUIKit](https://github.com/ChromieIsDangerous/HamsterUIKit) - A simple and elegant UIKit(Chart) for iOS.  🔶

 #### Activity Indicator